bspatafora/clojure_ttt_server/README.md

 ## Starting the server

   1. Build the JAR: `lein uberjar`
-  2. Start the server on port 9000: `java -jar target/clojure-ttt-server-0.1.0-SNAPSHOT-standalone.jar`
+  2. Start the server, passing in a port: `java -jar target/clojure-ttt-server-0.1.0-SNAPSHOT-standalone.jar 5000`

 ## Using the service